-Our goal is to keep stories alive and to make sure that a maximum number of people have access to uncensored news on such crucial topics as the environment, health, human rights, and corruption.
+Our goal is to keep stories alive and to make sure that a maximum number of people have access to independent information on crucial topics, including the environment, health, human rights, and corruption.

 Collaborative journalism gives the stories worldwide coverage.
 They are published simultaneously in many different media outlets based in several continents.